Edin Višća: International career

 Višća represented Bosnia and Herzegovina at various youth levels.

 In November 2010, he received his first senior call up, for a friendly game against Poland, and debuted in that match on 10 December.

-In June 2014, Višća was named in Bosnia and Herzegovina's squad for the 2014 FIFA World Cup, country's first major competition.
+In June 2014, Višća was named in Bosnia and Herzegovina's squad for the 2014 FIFA World Cup, country's first ever major competition.
 He made his tournament debut in the opening group tie against Argentina on 15 June.

 On 12 June 2015, in a UEFA Euro 2016 qualifier against Israel, Višća scored a brace, his first senior international goals.

 He scored his first career hat-trick against South Korea on 1 June 2018.

 Višća retired from international football on 21 May 2021.

 Personal life

 Višća is a practising Muslim; together with international teammates Ibrahim Šehić, Muhamed Bešić, Armin Hodžić, Izet Hajrović, Sead Kolašinac and Ervin Zukanović he visited a mosque in Zenica during the national team's concentration.